Journey Bombay to Goa: Soundtrack

 The music was composed by Nitin Shankar, and Ravi Meet, and lyrics were written by Shabbir Ahmed.
 The soundtrack was released by Eros Music.

 Release and reception

-The film did not do well commercially.
+The film was lambasted by critics.
 The Tribune gave the film a mixed review, saying it is "overall a fair attempt, but the length of the movie could go against it".
 Taran Adarsh of Bollywood Hungama gave the film 2 out of 5 stars, calling it "a fair attempt that may appeal to those with an appetite for comic capers".
 The Times of India was particularly critical of the film, labelling it "a monumental waste" and dismissing the humour as "completely flat".
 Shubhra Gupta of The Indian Express panned the film, concluding, "Even in terms of low-grade comedy, this is scraping the bottom of the barrel.
 We left within thirty minutes."

 In retrospect, DNA India listed it one of the "disastrous road films" made during the 2000s.